Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Translational invariant infinite tensor ring

-i.e., $x_\ell$ is invariant under cyclic permutations of its indices.
-This is a desirable property because the eigenvectors of $\bH$ defined in \eqref{eq:H} are known to have such a property for certain $M_{k,k+1}$.
+that is, $x_\ell$ is invariant under cyclic permutations of its indices.
+This is a desirable property because the eigenvectors of $\bH$ defined in~\eqref{eq:H} are known to have such a property for certain $M_{k,k+1}$.
 We define a translational invariant (finite) tensor ring as follows.